lrug/lrug.org/source/meetings/2018/july/index.html.md

 > * The Ruby FDK (Function Development Kit)
 > * With a bit of inspiration from William Shakespeare.

-{::coverage year="2018" month="july" talk="as-you-like-it---if-shakespeare-had-written-functions-as-a-service" /}
+{::coverage year="2018" month="july" talk="as-you-like-it-if-shakespeare-had-written-functions-as-a-service" /}

 ### Food and Drinks